 Sure, Lake Bled is beautiful but it is also very touristy.
-We took a day trip to Bled and loved it, but there are fewer things to do in Lake Bled than there are things to do in Bohinj.
+We took a day trip to Bled and loved it, but there are fewer things to do around Lake Bled than there are near Lake Bohinj.

 If you are more into the outdoors, nature and adventure sports you will much prefer Bohinj.
 Plus, for the budget traveller, prices are more enticing the 25km southeast of Bled.

 Lake Bohinj is in the foothills of the Julian Alps, around 500m above sea level.
 The main lakeside town in called Ribčev Laz and is the perfect getaway for camping and access to Triglav NationalPark.
 Bohinjska Bistrica is a larger town, 5-minutes drive from the lake.
 You can find a larger variety of accommodation options here.